-- ABS (acrylonitrite-butadiene-styrene) is use for waste removal, drain and venting, primarily in bathrooms.
+- ABS (acrylonitrile-butadiene-styrene) is used for waste removal, drains, and venting, primarily in bathrooms.
 It is a rigid plastic pipe that can be connected to several kinds of metal pipe.
 If you are considering this kind of pipe, you will need to check with your contractor or your local building codes office because ABS is not permitted in some localities.

 - Metal Pipe

 - Cast Iron is used in some parts of the country for drainage.
 It is very strong and very durable.
 The challenge in using cast iron is that it is hard to cut and it is very heavy.
 If your project involves replacing cast iron pipe, a good choice is PVC because it can be joined with cast iron.

 - Copper is a good choice for both hot and cold water supply lines, and is very corrosion-resistant.
 It is light and durable but costs more.
 If you are replacing copper pipe, a good choice is CPVC.

 - Galvanized steel is not used much today because it will corrode over time and because it is hard to work with.
 It was used in the past for water supply lines.